Defense and Strategic Studies Instructor Opportunities

 Officers from all commissioning sources are encouraged to apply for open positions.

-Officers must meet ACS requirements found through the HRC Continuing Education Website
+Officers must meet ACS requirements found through the HRC Continuing Education website.

-To be eligible for consideration, applicants can have an undergraduate degree in any field.
+Officers can have an undergraduate degree in any field.

-APPLICANT FILE: Use the website below for the Web Enabled Selection and Tracking (WEST) system and be prepared to upload and later provide hard copies of the items listed under the link.
+Use the website below for the Web Enabled Selection and Tracking (WEST) system and be prepared to upload and later provide hard copies of the items listed under the link.

 - Transcripts.
 Copy of your undergraduate (all schools if you attended more than one) and, if applicable, graduate transcripts.